How to Build Aang in Fatefully Tragic Hero

 Elemental Magician by Tobey Hawthorne

-Aang works in Fatefully Tragic Hero because the game already supports the parts of him that matter.
+To start, Aang works amazingly well in Fatefully Tragic Hero because the game already supports the parts of him that matter.

 He is fast.
 He is compassionate.
 He avoids brute force when he can.
 He protects people.
 He controls the pace of a fight.
 He wins through movement, creativity, and heart before raw force.
-That is exactly why he translates well into Fatefully Tragic Hero.
+And most important, he has control of the 4 elements of water, fire, earth and air.
+That is exactly why he translates well into Fatefully Tragic Hero and why he fits perfect with the Magician Heroic path.

-We are not trying to force every single thing Aang ever did into level 1.
-We are building the version of him that feels right at the table from the start.
-The version that moves, protects, redirects, adapts, and uses elemental power with purpose.
+Keep in mind, we are not trying to force every single thing Aang ever did into level 1.
+We are building the version of him that feels right at the table from the start of the game.

 If you are following along in the digital Character Creator on Cinderlight Games, start with Manual Choice and work through it in order.
 That means Who You Were, Your Culture, Your Heroic Path, Your Attributes, and then Your Backstory.
-For a build article like this, manual is the right call.
 We are not leaving the important parts of Aang to random chance.

 Step 1: Quirk